Frequently Asked Questions about COJGA

 Q: How much does COJGA cost?

-For players in the regular COJGA divisions initial registration is $80 and each event is $25 additional, which includes lunch
+For players in the COJGA Tour divisions (Level 2 and 3), registration is $80 and each event is $30 for 9 holes and $40 for 18 holes, which includes lunch.

 Q: When will registration open?

-Registration will typically open in late April or early May.
-For 2019, registration is slated to open May 13
+Registration will typically open in April or early May.
+For 2021, registration is slated to open April 5.

 Q: Do I have to register for COJGA to be able to register for a COJGA event?